kalavattam/2023_Greenlaw-et-al/results/2022-1101/readme.md

     + From there, based on what we find, we could consider to design and perform wet experiments

 ## Next steps
+`( Y ) #MONDAY` Pick up with fine-tuning the initial call to `Bowtie2`: *Shifting focus to STAR, a splice-aware aligner* `( Y ) #TUESDAY` Use the combined-reference .fasta, .gtf, and genome index files to try aligning one of the (symlinked) .fastq files using the parameters for *S. cerevisiae* you found on the `STAR` Google group
+    - First, sus out and describe the parameters (for example, are all of them needed, are the values appropriate, etc.?)
+    - Once this is done, move on to "filtering" the bam file, including isolating unmapped reads, and stripping away chromosomes that are not needed
+`( Y ) #TUESDAY` Do the same with `Bowtie 2`
+`(   ) #WEDNESDAT` Read over the biology-related papers sent by Alison, in particular her QE proposal `(   ) #WEDNESDAY` Pick up with the assessment of the Bowtie 2 alignment test #2 experiment: Need to know, from the alignments, what reads are unimappers, multimappers, etc.
+`(   ) #WEDNESDAY` Adjust `STAR` parameters based on the repetitive-element work you did in 2020 (bring your laptop to work tomorrow); for now, move on to `Bowtie 2` work
-`#NEXTWEEK` Pick up with fine-tuning the initial call to `Bowtie2`; read and take notes on [this paper sent by Alison](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1406-x#Sec2), which makes use of Trinity for transcriptome assembly
+`(   ) #WEDNESDAY` Read and take notes on [this paper sent by Alison](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1406-x#Sec2), which makes use of `Trinity` for transcriptome assembly
-`#WEEKEND` Read over the biology-related papers sent by Alison, in particular her QE proposal
+`(   ) #WEDNESDAY` Continue to read and take notes on [Best Practices for De Novo Transcriptome Assembly with Trinity](https://informatics.fas.harvard.edu/best-practices-for-de-novo-transcriptome-assembly-with-trinity.html)